 There’s no doubt that the Rangeman’s features will appeal to a niche audience; but it’s easily the most practical out of all the Master of G watches.
 The Gravitymaster’s connected features primarily appeal to pilots, and we feel the Rangeman’s GPS will appeal to a wider audience.
 Land Rover is exploring the same interest in outdoor pursuits with its Explore smartphone.
 The rugged, but still very cool design, helps the GPR-B1000; and the toughness, along with solar charging, means the watch will last for many years to come.

 It’s not cheap, though, at $800, which is the case for all the Master of G G-Shock watches.
-We really liked the Rangeman, and felt that unlike the Gravitymaster, even those wearing it for the style may get use out of the wider connected features at some point.
-Casio will put the Rangeman on sale sometime around the end of March and the beginning of April.
+We really liked the Rangeman and felt that unlike the Gravitymaster, even those wearing it for its style may get use out of the wider connected features at some point.

 The GPR-B1000 Rangeman is now available for purchase online via Amazon or any other participating dealer.

 Updated 6/14/18: Casio’s G-Shock Rangeman is now available for purchase.